Firefund/styleguide/site/sec/readme.md

 On Windows you can copy to output to the clipboard with `gpg --armor --export ja | clip` to export key *ja*.

+## Windows line endings

+If you copy the encrypted content from your browser's console on Windows, you get wrong line endings (CRLF instead of LF).
+Wrong in the sense that `gpg -d [your output file]`, where *your output file* has the content you copied, will fail because of the line endings.
+In the case of visual studio code, you can delete every second line.

 ## cheat sheet